yifanwang97/Explainable-fuzzy-integral/README.md

 python main_ChI_DE_color_fold2.py
 ```

-The classification process (including contributions and predictions) showns in a txt file "2_explainability/explainability_results.txt".
+The classification process (including contributions and predictions) is shown in a txt file "2_explainability/explainability_results.txt".

 Prediction Results of A Given Image from the Color-biased Dataset (Fold 2)

 |No.|Class name|Shape|Texture|Color|ChI-DE|
 |:-------|---------|--------|---------|-----------|------------|